Stay inspired with two solid days of hardcore visual inspiration in the heart of New York

 This session is about how to turn a crazy idea into an effective pitch when you have limited time, resources and charm.

-Drawing from the full gamut of the studio’s pitching tales, Tendril will take you on a ride through the beautiful magic, the ugly moments, and the hysterical mishaps that have all been intrinsic to their pitch process.
+Tendril's Chris Bahry and Leo Mateus will take you on a ride through the beautiful magic, the ugly moments, and the hysterical mishaps that have all been intrinsic to the Tendril pitch process.

 DAN ABDO & JASON PATTERSON, HORNET – Pitching TV Series vs Pitching Commercials